 About

-Today we live in a world bereft of ritual.
-More and more, we lack the frameworks we have relied on to bring us through the ordinary and extraordinary events of life and death.
-The rituals that we do have, tied to institutions that no longer speak to our contemporary moment, often do not feel potent or relevant.
-We are starving for ritual.
+Today, many people live in a world bereft of ritual.
+More and more, we lack meaningful frameworks to draw us through the stages and complexities of life.
+Of the rituals that we do have, many are tied to institutions that no longer speak to our contemporary moment, and often do not feel potent or relevant.
+Many are thirsting for relevant ritual.

 Submit